dextr-cloud/dextr-docs/docs/_pages/best-practices.md

 ### Best Practices

-- ***General***
+- ***Bring your own Channel***

-Routing Profiles that support SMS, Fax and E-Mail Queues should limit concurrent tasks to 1 per Agent.
+- Routing Profiles that support SMS, Fax and E-Mail Queues should limit concurrent tasks to 1 per Agent.

-Amazon Connect Quotas should be configured to expected peak volume - note that SMS, Fax and E-Mail volume will all be governed by Task quotas and should therefore be set accordingly.
+- Amazon Connect Quotas should be configured to expected peak volume - note that SMS, Fax and E-Mail volume will all be governed by Task quotas and should therefore be set accordingly.

-Additionally, limits on number of concurrent contacts in Queue (set at the Queue or Contact Flow) will cause Amazon Connect to reject any concurrent SMS, Fax and E-Mail contacts that exceed this value.
+- Limits on number of concurrent contacts in Queue (set at the Queue or Contact Flow) will cause Amazon Connect to reject any concurrent SMS, Fax and E-Mail contacts that exceed this value.